All Episodes

 About health care.

-We need to make what we've got work really well and improve it and get the costs out of upward spiral.
+We need to make what we've got work really well and improve it and get the costs out of an upward spiral.

 Happening a lot lately between that and coughing fit.

-We need to make what we've got work really well and improve it and get the costs out of just imagining what it would be.
+We need to make what we've got work really well and improve it and get the costs out of it.

 Yeah, crickets.

-All right, to our phones we uh go eight hundred nine four one Sean.
+All right, to our phones we go.

-We'll get to the Julian Assange comments about the mysterious death of this DNC person.
+800-941, Sean, we'll get to the Julian Assange comments about the mysterious death of this DNC person.

-Tracy and Katie Texas.
+Let's go to, let me see, Tracy and Katie Texas.

 Let's start with a liberal.

-Hey, Tech Tracy, how are you?
+Hey, Tracy, how are you?

 Glad you called.